magicblock-labs/conjunto/lockbox/README.md

 # Summary

-Implements logic for checking accounts delegated (locked) state into `AccountLockState` Accounts are read from a `Pubkey` using `AccountProvider`
+Implements logic for checking accounts delegated state into `AccountLockState` Accounts are read from a `Pubkey` using `AccountProvider`

 # Details